 The General Annexes of Horizon Europe's 2023-2025 work programme reiterate that the protection of European communication networks has been identified as an important security interest of the Union and its Member States26.
-Entities assessed as "high-risk suppliers" are currently set out in the second report on Member States' progress in implementing the EU toolbox on 5G cybersecurity of 2023 and the related Communication on the implementation of the 5G cybersecurity toolbox of 2023.
-In order to protect the specific policy interests of the Union and/or its Member States, the General Annexes state that it is therefore appropriate that additional eligibility criteria apply to actions identified as "subject to restrictions for the protection of European communication networks" that concern the evolution of European communication networks.
+Entities assessed as "high-risk suppliers" are currently set out in the second report on Member States' progress in implementing the EU toolbox on 5G cybersecurity of 202327 and the related Communication on the implementation of the 5G cybersecurity toolbox of 202328.
+In order to protect the specific policy interests of the Union and/or its Member States, it is therefore appropriate that for proposals under topics identified as "subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation" (in the specific conditions for eligibility), entities assessed as high-risk suppliers of mobile network communication networks' (or entities fully or partially owned or controlled by a high-risk supplier) cannot provide/submit guarantees.